Brand Logo

 What you can do: Take a home pregnancy test if you have missed your period.

-2. Sore or Swollen Breasts
+2. Sore or swollen breasts

 Hormones can make your breasts feel tender and large.